 Researchers from neuroscience, psychology, philosophy and psychiatry have been brought together in the Sackler Centre, where they study the conscious state using a unique combination of theory, clinical investigations and hard science.
 The Centre is the result of a substantial grant by the Dr Mortimer and Theresa Sackler Foundation, which funds pioneering research into the brain.
 The Sackler Foundations support the advancement of education of the public in the UK and elsewhere in the fields of art, science and medical research.
 The Sussex Centre is one of only five in the world funded by the Foundation, alongside Sackler research centres at the universities of Edinburgh and Glasgow in the UK and Columbia and Cornell in the USA.
 The Sackler Centre scientists use neuroimaging, mathematics and computer science to cast fresh light on questions relating to consciousness.

-Dr Anil Seth and Professor Hugo Critchley, are Co-directors of the Centre and principal researchers at Sussex and the Brighton and Sussex Medical School.
+Prof Anil Seth and Prof Hugo Critchley are Co-directors of the Centre and principal researchers at Sussex and the Brighton and Sussex Medical School.
 They say: